Steghen/Steghen/README.md

-- 👋 Hi, I’m @Steghen
+- 👋 Hi, I’m @Steghen (Stephen)
 - 👀 I’m interested in medicine
-- 🌱 I’m currently learning Biochemistry and Microbiology
+- 🌱 I’m currently a student of cybersecurity and medicine
-- 💞️ I’m looking to collaborate on biotechnology
+- 💞️ I’m looking to collaborate in research
 - 📫 How to reach me escrivastephens@gmail.com

 <!---